oligriffiths/broccolijs-tutorial/README.md

 `broccoli serve`

-This should start a local HTTP server on `http://localhost:4200`
+This will start a local HTTP server on `http://localhost:4200`, note: this won't work right now, we must setup Broccoli first.

 ## 01-Setup: